 The Best Advice: Get Approval Before Taking the Course!

 Please allow for up to four weeks of review time.
-Applications to pre-approve Spring 2022 courses should be submitted by December 18th, 2021.
-We do not guarantee review will be completed for spring applications submitted after this deadline.
+Applications to pre-approve Spring 2022 transfer credit applications should be submitted by December 17th, 2021.
+Applications submitted after December 17th may not be reviewed in time for the start of the spring 2022 semester.

 1. Before You Take the Course